 Customer experience: Sometimes you don’t know what you have until it’s gone.
 Keeping customers happy is a proven business philosophy.
 Your ability to create amazing experiences for repeat customers is just as important, if not more important, as first-time customers.
 It can be a high growth and predictable revenue stream.
 Spend time looking at the following:

-Channels & Media Mix
+Digital Channels & Media Mix

 Try and save your acquisition planning for last.
 This is your most visible budgetary line item and the first to get eliminated.
 Align your organic and paid media budget with your key growth initiatives for the greatest opportunity of success and approval.